simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 `REQ_CFSTORE_CHAL2_20161012_02`:  An asynchronous API.

 - Who needs it: mbed Cloud Client.
-- Why do they need it: So that read and write operations don’t block execution in single-threaded environments.
+- Why do they need it: So that read and write operations dont block execution in single-threaded environments.
-- When do they need it:  Whenever mbed Cloud Client needs to run in single-threaded environments (Roni D’s “constrained” devices)
+- When do they need it:  Whenever mbed Cloud Client needs to run in single-threaded environments (Roni Ds "constrained" devices)
 - Who is proposing it: Marcus C
 - Design suggestions: